glouppe/info8010-deep-learning/lecture6.md

 ---

+class: middle

 # Temporal convolutions

+---

+class: middle

-One of the simplest approach to sequence processing is to use **temporal convolutional networks** (TCNs).
+The simplest approach to sequence processing is to use **temporal convolutional networks** (TCNs).

-- TCNs correspond to standard 1D convolutional networks.
+TCNs correspond to standard 1D convolutional networks.
-- They process input sequences as fixed-size vectors of the *maximum possible length*.
+They process input sequences as fixed-size vectors of the maximum possible length.

 .footnote[Credits: Francois Fleuret, [EE559 Deep Learning](https://fleuret.org/ee559/), EPFL.]